 New Zealand's Strong+ Macro Profile reflects the country's high economic strength, very high institutional and government financial strength, and low susceptibility to event risk.
 Overall, strong institutions and policy effectiveness mitigate external and domestic vulnerabilities related to high reliance on external financing and elevated household debt.
-We expect real GDP to grow 1.3% in 2023 and in 2024.
+We expect real GDP to grow 1.5% in 2024 and 2.3% in 2025.

-Inflation has increased to well above the central bank's target as a result of ongoing supply chain issues, rising global commodity prices, and domestic supply factors, that has dampened economic sentiment, following the strong rebound in economic activity when pandemic restrictions were withdrawn.
-Tightening monetary policy is expected to counter surging inflation and moderate economic growth.
-Labour markets remain tight with unemployment standing at 3.4% as at March 2023, below its pre-pandemic average of approximately 4%.
+Inflation has increased to well above the central bank's target as a result of rising global commodity prices and domestic supply factors, that have dampened economic sentiment, following the strong rebound in economic activity when pandemic restrictions were withdrawn.
+Tightening monetary policy is expected to counter elevated inflation and moderate economic growth.
+Labour markets remain tight with unemployment standing at 3.9% as at September 2023, below its pre-pandemic average of approximately 4%.
 This has translated to some upward pressure on wages, albeit below the rate of inflation.
-House prices have contracted 13% in the previous 12 months, although this followed 27% growth in the 12 months to December 2021.
+House prices increased 0.4% in October 2023, which completes a 13% peak to trough decline and is a positive sign for the banks' housing books.